yclee126/NamuGardener/README.md

 1. Make input.txt
 2. Launch the program and type adjustment number
    * Positive number adds '=', Negative number subtracts '='
-   * Type '0' to adjust automatically (two '='s on the largest heading)
+   * Type '0' to adjust automatically (two '='s on the largest headings)
 3. Adjusted file output.txt will be created